-Keeping a journal is something that carries a ton of benefits.
+Journaling is something that carries a ton of benefits.
 If you don’t keep a journal, you should consider keeping one.
-That’s what we’re talking about today.
+Here are 5 benefits that come from keeping a journal.

 According to a report by University of Victoria, keeping a journal can improve your IQ.
 This is because writing is related to intelligence.
 Keeping a journal creates the need to learn new words to better express yourself, improving your vocabulary.
 And vocabulary is a really important component in intelligence tests.
 And who doesn’t like to be smarter.